james2406/CodeFirstGirls-York2016/2-css/README.md

 }
 ```

-We can target various other selectors as well as altering an array properties with different values
+We can target various other selectors as well as alter an array of properties with different values

 ```
 p {